grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 }
 ```

-To get a proper understand of the problem, I feel like I have to actually read up on Lattice paths to get an idea of what they are [1].
+To get a proper understanding of the problem, I feel like I have to actually read up on Lattice paths to get an idea of what they are [1].
 Reading through the Wikipedia article, it pretty much just gives us the answer to our problem: use the binomial coefficient.
 Turns out I wasn't that far off with my factorials.
 I'm not much of a mathematician, so I have to look up what the binomial coefficient is exactly.
 For the math noobs among us, me included, the method looks like this:

 ```
 n! / r!(n - r)!